b13kjack/Ghidra-AntiDebugSeeker-Plus/README.md

  3. anti_debug_techniques_descriptions_Ghidra.json (Converted for Ghidra : A file containing descriptions of the detected rules)

+## Understanding the Provided Rule Files (`rule_files` directory)

+The `rule_files` directory in this repository contains example rule definition (`.config`) and description (`.json`) files.
+You may find different versions or sets of these files in subdirectories like:

+*   `rule_files/config/` and `rule_files/json/`
+*   `rule_files/20241021_UPDATE/`

+When the script or plugin prompts you to "Select the Configuration File" and "Select the JSON Description File", you should navigate to the `rule_files` directory (or wherever you have stored your desired rule files) and choose the specific `.config` and `.json` files you wish to use for the analysis.
+You can use the provided files as a starting point or create your own custom versions.

 ## anti_debug_Ghidra.config and anti_debug_techniques_descriptions_Ghidra.json

 There are sections named Anti_Debug_API and Anti_Debug_Technique.